 By creating a new, modern pathway to buying and owning a second home, Pacaso is helping buyers achieve livable luxury with less cost and hassle.
-And as with anything new, your clients will have questions, including
+And as with anything new, your clients will have questions, including,

-“Is Pacaso like a resort timeshare?”
+“Is Pacaso like a timeshare?”

 The short answer: No, Pacaso is anything but.
 As Pacaso co-founder and CEO Austin Allison said,

-“Pacaso’s LLC co-ownership model is a proven, low-risk approach that is fundamentally different from a resort timeshare in big ways.”
+“Pacaso’s LLC co-ownership model is a proven, low-risk approach that is fundamentally different from a timeshare in big ways.”

-If your clients have questions about LLC co-ownership, share these five important ways Pacaso differs from a resort timeshare.
+If your clients have questions about LLC co-ownership, share these five important ways Pacaso differs from a timeshare.
 These can help you turn your clients’ objections into transactions.

 Austin’s take: “With Pacaso, you own a real estate property asset.
-If you buy into a vacation club or a resort timeshare, all you’re doing is just prepaying for the right to use a particular type of hotel room for a certain period of time in the year.
+If you buy into a vacation club or a timeshare, all you’re doing is just prepaying for the right to use a particular type of hotel room for a certain period of time in the year.
 It’s very, very different.”

-2. Single-family home vs. hotels and resorts
+2. Residential home vs. hotels and resorts

 Austin’s take: “Pacaso homes are one of a kind because they are residential homes.
 In contrast, there’s an immense inventory of timeshare units.
 If you take a hotel that has 300 rooms, and each of those rooms are converted to a timeshare product which is split into 52 weeks and sold, that’s over 15,000 slices of the same unit type being used by as many different people.
 You can’t go rent a Pacaso as a hotel room or a vacation spot — it’s yours to enjoy.”